 Of course, therein lies the opportunity for, unless something has changed, you know the prospect is motivated.
 Perhaps even urgently motivated depending on their future plans and dreams.
 You need to convince the prospect that can help them figure out why their home did not sell, and why you are the person to help the achieve their goal.
 And you need to navigate this process while, at the same time, not making them feel as if they made a huge mistake in hiring their most recent agent.

 In an ideal world, you’ll be one of the first agents to connect over the phone.
-You’ve mastered your scripts and in the course off a few minutes you’ve been able to secure a time to make a listing presentation.
+You’ve mastered your real estate scripts and in the course of a few minutes you’ve been able to secure a time to make a listing presentation.
 Of course, the world is not always ideal.
 Perhaps the homeowner has shut down for the time being, and is not answering the phone.
 Or, even if you are able to connect, the client is not ready to commit to anything at that moment.

 Now that you’ve completed your initial phone prospecting efforts, you might want to move on to a second step: An Expired Listing letter.
 The Expired letter is, on a certain level, your formal sales pitch, your introduction and your chance to make a good first impression.
 It can’t replace a well-crafted, scripted phone conversation.
 But it can serve to round out your sales pitch, and maybe even be the thing that helps you get your foot in the door.